 For many months before our travels I begin to become nervous as we ensure that all the finer details or our journey come together as planned… Especially the many surprise elements we hope to be able to include, some of which are not confirmed until a few days before we leave Australia.
 With a limit of only 12 guests it allows us to massage and manipulate each journey and leave some of the inclusions in limbo until the last possible moment.

-Fortunately for the last two journeys to Japan, a few days before our departure we received confirmation that we were able to include a surprise Shinkansen journey from Hiroshima to Fukuoka.
-(Around the same distance as between Sydney and Canberra but only just over 1 hour on the bullet train).
-Not just another journey on a bullet train, we had confirmation that our travellers were able to spend the afternoon at the National Sumo tournament.
+Fortunately on our last two journeys to Japan, a few days before our departure we received confirmation that we were able to include a surprise Shinkansen journey from Hiroshima to Fukuoka.
+(Around the same distance as between Sydney and Canberra but only taking just over 1 hour on the bullet train).
+Not just another journey on a bullet train, we had confirmation that our travellers were able to spend the afternoon at the National Sumo tournament in Fukuoka.

 Our visit to watch the wrestling was part way through the 15 day battle of the best 42 Sumo wrestlers in Japan .
 The tournament is televised every day on the T.V. and every night the tournament concludes… at 6.pm.

-After our Sumo visit, unbeknown to me, each day when our touring of the sights concluded our guests would settle in and watch the the wresting on the television..
+After our Sumo visit, unbeknown to me, each day when our touring of the sights concluded our guests would settle in and watch the last days of the wresting on the television..

-Hence the delay to our departure for dinner until 6.15 on the last few days of our time in Japan.
+Hence the request to delay our departure for dinner until 6.15 on the last few days of our time in Japan.

-Click on the image below to watch one of the Sumo bouts from our recent Destination Journeys visit to Japan…
+Click on the image below to see some footage from one of the Sumo bouts during our side trip to Fukuoka.